robertobendi/MedusaVis/README.md

 - **Responsive Design**: MedusaVis is optimized for various screen sizes, ensuring a smooth user experience across different devices.

-## Getting Started

-To get started with MedusaVis, follow these steps:

-1. Open the `index.html` file in your web browser.
-2. Click on the "Choose File" button to select your JSON-LD data file.
-3. MedusaVis will automatically visualize your data as an interactive network graph.

 ## Usage

 - **File Input**: Use the "Choose File" button to upload your JSON-LD file.